-PRIVATE AGREEMENT WITH SAN PEDRO DEL NORTE COMMUNITY
+PRIVATE AGREEMENT WITH THE SAN PEDRO DO NORTE (BRAZIL) COMMUNITY

 COMMUNAL ARTS & CRAFTS COOPERATIVE-SHOP